philihpop/botFizz/README.md

 After deployment, reply '\start' to the bot and it would notify you when there are available room(s)/studio(s)/apartment(s) on the website.

-# Obatin a Token for the Telegram Bot
+# Obtain a Token for the Telegram Bot

 [RTFM](https://core.telegram.org/bots)